c-conone/om621_assignments/README.md

 ## Assignment 1: Context Artifacts and Problem Framing

 ### Case Background
-WD-40, a prominent San Diego-based company, faces recurring challenges in budgeting and forecasting transportation costs.
+WD-40, a prominent San Diego-based company, faces recurring (hypothetical) challenges in budgeting and forecasting transportation costs.
 Shipments—whether internal transfers or customer orders—are handled by third-party logistics providers across multiple modes (air, truck, container).
 However, invoice delays of weeks or months prevent timely cost visibility, creating ripple effects across finance, procurement, and executive planning.

 ### Who, What, and How
 - **Who**: Director of Supply Chain at WD-40